one-zero-eight/music-room/README.md

 6. Build a Docker image: `docker compose build --pull`
 7. Run the container: `docker compose up --detach`
 8. Check the logs: `docker compose logs -f`

+# How to update dependencies

+## Project dependencies

+1. Run `poetry update` to update all dependencies (it may update nothing, so double-check)
+2. Run `poetry show --outdated --all` to check for outdated dependencies
+3. Run `poetry add <package>@latest` to add a new dependency if needed

+## Pre-commit hooks

+1. Run `poetry run pre-commit autoupdate`

+Also, Dependabot will help you to keep your dependencies up-to-date, see [dependabot.yml](.github/dependabot.yml).

 ## Contributing